tiagolbiotech/NPOmix/README.md

 ## How to reproduce the NPOmix v1.0 analysis?

 ```
-1) Run notebook 1 to download the set of 1,040 samples required to build our NPOmix database;
+1) Run notebook 1 to download the set of 1,040 samples required to build the NPOmix database (if you have difficulties to download the files, please contact us);

 2) Run notebook 3 up to the topic 3.7 to create the BGC fingerprints (training set) and to select the MGF files (folder named NPOmix_mgf_spectra);